nuzcraft/wowie-jam-4.0/devlog.md

 There are definitely some elements I can improve on, most importantly 'Fun', but I'm proud of the game nonetheless.

-Well, you're here for a devlog, so here's how I made Wizard Couple Survivors.
+Well, you're here for a devlog, my name is Nuzcraft, and here's how I made Wizard Couple Survivors.

 ## Preparation